lowcomote/jsonschemadsl.parent/EVALUATION.md

 #### Visual Studio Code

 Visual Studio Code does not highlight the Metaschema keywords (keywords defined in metaschema.json).
-As shown in the next picture, the Meta Schema keywords
+As shown in the next screenshot, the Meta Schema keywords
-"required", "properties", "type", "additionalProperties", "$schema", "$ref" and "additionalProperties" are not treated with any difference with respect to
+"required", "properties", "type", "additionalProperties", "$schema", "$ref" and "additionalProperties" are not highlighted with any difference with respect to
-"apiVersion", "kind", "metadata" and "spec" that are the keys that are being defined in this schema.
+"apiVersion", "kind", "metadata" and "spec" that are the keys being defined in this schema.
-Only the basic JSON syntax highlighting, to distinguish between keys and values, is provided.
+These tools only provide basic JSON syntax highlighting, to distinguish between keys and values.

 ![VS Schema Highlighting Shipyard](evaluation/VS-Schema-Highlighting-Ship.PNG)

-When editing a JSON conforming to a given JSON Schema, Visual Studio Code does not highlight the keywords defined in the JSON Schema.
+When editing a JSON instance that conforms to a given JSON Schema, Visual Studio Code does not highlighted the keywords either.
-For example in the next screenshot it can be seen that  "apiVersion", "kind", "metadata" and "spec", that are defined in the previous screenshot, so they are keywords of the defined language, are treated in the same way as "deploymentstrategy" and "teststrategy"  that are not defined in the language.
+For example in the next screenshot it can be seen that the defined keywords of the language "apiVersion", "kind", "metadata" and "spec" (defined in the previous screenshot) have the same font style as "deploymentstrategy" and "teststrategy" (that are not keywords), because the tool do not recognize actual keywords.

 ![VS Instance Highlighting Ship](evaluation/VS-Instance-Highlighting-Ship.PNG)